8Fantom8/Crystal-Structure-Prediction/README.md

 #### dl_model_1 → dl_model_2 → dl_model_2_volume → dl_model_3

 After each training run, check the corresponding Models/model_* folder for saved weights.

+Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for bug fixes or feature requests.